..Catching Tampa Bay Redfish

-Here in Tampa Bay we get people from all over the United States that come here to target Redfish.
+Catching Tampa Bay Redfish.
+We get people from all over the United States that come here to target Redfish.
 Reds are one of my favorite fish to target as I have grown up chasing these spotted tailed favorites.
 We have a bunch of great inshore fishing in Tampa Bay but I would say that Reds would have to be one of my customers favorites to target on a Tampa fishing charter.
-Here are a few tips and techniques that will increase your odds on catching Redfishing on your next visit to the Tampa area.
+Here are a few tips on catching Tampa Bay Redfish in the area.

 Second would have to be the area to target.
 Redfish are a roaming fish, so they tend to move around a bunch and can be a bit hard to gather a pattern on.
 Once you understand where to fish go you will become more efficient at catching Redfish in Tampa Bay.
 Good areas to target are open flats, mangroves, Oyster bars, and spoil islands.
 All hold fish but knowing when to look at a certain area will help increase your catch on your next Tampa fishing charter.

-Third would be to have the right gear on your boat to insure you don’t spook the fish.
+Third would be to have the right gear on your boat to insure you don’t spook the Redfish In Tampa Bay.
 A trolling motor is a very important tool when trying to catch Reds while flats fishing in Tampa Bay.
 The outboard might sound quiet outside the boat but under the water they make a ton of noise.
 When targeting Reds noise will be your enemy.
 A set of Power Pole Shallow water anchors is also essential when targeting Redfish.
-When fishing a school of fish banging the anchor will ruin a great day of fishing when fishing schools of Reds.
+When fishing a school of fish banging the anchor will ruin a great day of fishing.

 These are just a few tips to help you catch Redfish on your next inshore fishing excursion.
 The best way to catch plenty of Redfish and learn a lot in one day would be to book a fishing charter on Tampa Bay.
 It’s easy and we also offer online bookings that are safe and secure.
-Check out our bookings page right here.
-Tightlines!!!https://steadyactionfishingcharters.com/contact/
+Check out some more great articles .
+Tightlines!!!